 A qualified beneficiary who is determined, at the time of the qualifying event, to be disabled under Title II (OASDI) or Title XVI (SSI) of the Social Security Act, or who becomes disabled during the first 60 days of COBRA continuation coverage, may continue coverage for 29 months after the qualifying event.
 Family members of the disabled employee are also eligible for the disability extension.
 To qualify for the extension, the disabled qualified beneficiary must provide notice of his or her disability status within 60 days of the disability determination or the COBRA qualifying date, whichever is later.
-In these cases, the Employer can charge 150% of premium for months 19 through

-29. This would allow health coverage to be provided in the period between the end of 18 months and the time that Medicare begins coverage for the disabled individual at 29 months.
-If a qualified beneficiary is determined by the Social Security Administration to no longer be disabled, the qualified beneficiary must notify the COBRA administrator of that fact in writing within 30 days after the Social Security Administration's determination.
+In these cases, the Employer can charge 150% of premium for months 19 through 29.
+This would allow health coverage to be provided in the period between the end of 18 months and the time that Medicare begins coverage for the disabled individual at 29 months.
+If a qualified beneficiary must notify the COBRA administrator of that fact in writing within 30 days after the Social Security Administration's determination.